 Methods:

-• _parse_opts allows to parse options introduced in add_options when initialize;
+allows to parse options introduced inadd_options

-• apply is where the transform happens;
+is where the transform happens;_repr_args

-• _repr_args is for clean logging purposes.
+is for clean logging purposes.

-As you can see, there is the @register_transform wrapper before the class definition.
-This will allow for the class to be automatically detected (if put in the proper transforms folder) and usable in your training configurations through its name argument.
+wrapper before the class definition.
+This will allow for the class to be automatically detected (if put in the proper transforms

-You could also collect statistics for your custom transform by creating a class inheriting ObservableStats:
+You could also collect statistics for your custom transform by creating a class inheriting ObservableStats

 class FilterTooLongStats(ObservableStats):